-11).
-Present-day face-recognition systems have been shown to have a significantly higher error rate on people of color than on white people.
-Describe the ACLU study that strikingly underscored this point.

-They tested Amazon's Rekognition system on 535 members of the US Congress, 28 matched to be criminals, and it has a higher rate for black congressmens.

-12).
-TRUE/FALSE - Given the risk of AI technologies, many practitioners of AI are in favor of some kind of regulation.
+- 11. Present-day face-recognition systems have been shown to have a significantly higher error rate on people of color than on white people.
+Describe the ACLU study that strikingly underscored this point. - 11A.
+The American Civil Liberties Union (ACLU), which vigorously opposes the use of face-recognition technology for law enforcement on civil rights grounds, tested Amazon's Rekognition system (using its default settings) on the 535 members of the U.S. Congress, comparing a photo of each member against a database of people who have been arrested on criminal charges.
+They found that the system incorrectly matched 28 out of the 535 members of Congress with people in the criminal database. - 12.
+TRUE/FALSE Given the risk of AI technologies, many practitioners of AI are in favor of some kind of regulation.
 But simply leaving regulation up to AI practitioners would be as unwise as leaving it solely up to government agencies.
-The problems surrounding AI - trustworthiness, explainability, bias, vulnerability to attack, and morality of use - are social and political issues as much as they are technical ones.
+The problems surrounding AI trustworthiness, explainability, bias, vulnerability to attack, and morality of use are social and political issues as much as they are technical ones.
 Thus, it is essential that the discussion around these issues include people with different perspectives and backgrounds.